inplayer-org/docs/docs/paywall1.md

 </script>
 ```

-The Asset embed code is constructed from two parts as well.
-HTML code, that will create a DIV element with the Asset ID passed as the element ID in the following format: “inplayer-ASSET_ID”.
-In the previous example the asset id is 42095.
+The Asset embed code consists of two parts as well: an HTML code and a JavaScript code.
+The HTML code will create a DIV element having the Asset ID passed in as the element ID in the following format: “inplayer-ASSET_ID”.
+In the previous example the asset ID is 42095.

-The second part of the Asset embed code is JavaScript code that should invoke the inject method of our JavaScript APP.
-That method will create the complete UI flow of a premium content.
-If no active account is logged in the browser the Inject method will render a preview template of the embedded Asset with a purchase button that will invoke widget overlay functionality for registering/login account, price selector and payment details page.
-After the visitor creates account, completes the flow and makes successful payment, the InPlayer application will replace the preview template with the Premium Asset(mostly video players) .
+The JavaScript code should invoke the inject method of our JavaScript App, which will create the complete UI flow of a premium content.
+If there is no active account logged in the browser, the Inject method will render a preview template of the embedded Asset.
+There will be a purchase button that would invoke widget overlay functionality for registering/login account, a price selector and a payment details page.
+After the visitor creates an account, completes the flow and makes successful payment, the InPlayer application will replace the preview template with the Premium Asset.

-The InPlayer inject method receives 3 parameters, although in the standard embed code there is no 3rd parameter.
+The InPlayer inject method receives three parameters, although in the standard embed code there is no third parameter.

 ```js
 inplayer.inject(ASSET_ID, MERCHANT_UUID, OPTIONS);
 ```

 The first parameter is ASSET_ID, the same value from the DIV element ID of the HTML part of the embed code.
 The second parameter is MERCHANT_UUID, the unique identifier of the Merchant Account.
-The third, optional parameter can be Array of many additional options that are described in the following section.
+The third, optional parameter can be array of many additional options that are described in the following section.

-## Embed code Options
+## Embed Code Options

-All embed code Options should be passed as Array in the last parameter of the embed code.
+All embed code Options should be passed as array in the last parameter of the embed code.
 Here is an example of an embed code containing all possible options:

 ```js
 inplayer.inject(assetID, merchantUUID, {